regiellis/ComfyUI-EasyNoobai/README.md

 These nodes are used to add multiple characters and artists to the prompt based on the tags from Danbooru and E621.
 The tags are separated by a comma.
 You are limited to 5 characters and 5 artists per prompt, but you can always add more by chaining the nodes.

+Hairstyles and Clothing
+These nodes are used to ... well added known hairstyles and clothing that have been tested by other AI Artist.

 ### Install from ComfyUI Manager